xliuhw/NLU-Evaluation-Data/README.md

    "answer" contains the original user answers.<br/>
    "answer_normalised" were normalised from "answer".<br/>
    "notes" was used for the annotators.
 They put some notes there if they have changed anything.<br/>
    "status" was used for annotation and post processing.
-The utterance will be ignored by the post<br/>
-       processing scripts if the column content starts with 'IRR_'.<br/>
+The utterance will be ignored by the post processing scripts if the column content starts with 'IRR_'.<br/>
    "answer_annotation" contains the annotated results, it will be used for generating the train/test<br/>
     datasets, along with "scenario", "intent" and "status".<br/>